annaesvensson/yellow-help/example-configuration.md

 # Example configuration

-You can use the following web server configuration for Datenstrom Yellow.
+You can use the following web server configurations for Datenstrom Yellow.

 `.htaccess` file for the Apache web server: